aj-rodriguez/aj-rodriguez/README.md

 ## what i'm up to

 💻 **i'm currently working on**
-agentic ai, full-stack systems, and making sure things don't break in production
+agentic ai, full-stack applications, and machine learning research

 🧠 **i'm currently learning**
-system design and how to build things that scale
+system design and JEPA frameworks

 👥 **looking to collaborate on**
-ai/ml software that solves a real problem
+applied ai/ml that solves a real problem

 ---